Monica Niculescu: 2019–21: Drop in singles rankings, completed doubles major quarterfinals

-2024: Paris Olympics and Monterrey Open doubles title
+2024: Paris Summer Olympics and Monterrey Open doubles title

 Partnering Irina-Camelia Begu, Niculescu represented Romania at the Paris Olympics, losing in the first round to Taiwanese pairing Hsieh Su-wei and Tsao Chia-yi.

 Alongside Elena-Gabriela Ruse, she won the doubles at the Hong Kong 125 Open in October, defeating Nao Hibino and Makoto Ninomiya in the final.

 Niculescu won the Monterrey Open doubles title with Guo Hanyu, after beating Giuliana Olmos and Alexandra Panova in the match tiebreaker.
 Alongside Elena-Gabriela Ruse, she won the doubles at the Hong Kong 125 Open in October, defeating Nao Hibino and Makoto Ninomiya in the final.
 Partnering Elena-Gabriela Ruse, Niculescu won the doubles title at the WTA 125 Open Angers Arena Loire, defeating Belinda Bencic and Celine Naef in the final.

 2025: Hobart doubles final

 Partnering with Fanny Stollár, Niculescu reached the doubles final at the Hobart International, losing to Jiang Xinyu and Wu Fang-hsien.